Punktum-dk/epp-service-specification/README.md

 * 1.9 2016-01-30
   * Information on new waiting list handling
   * Information on new DNSSEC key handling

+* 1.10 2016-04-12
+  * Addition of specification for renew domain command

 # The .dk Registry in Brief